amirgholami/SqueezeNext/README.md

 on 32 Intel KNightsLanding (KNL) using the same hyper-parameters.
 Fine-tuning the hyper-parameters for each model may lead to better results.
 Our goal has been to show the general trend but please contact us if you got new results.

+# Other Frameworks
+For the tensorflow implementation, please see [Timen](https://github.com/Timen/squeezenext-tensorflow)'s implementation